jeffwongqy/Bayesian-Mushroom-Classification/README.md

 ## 3. Preprocessing
 ### 3.1 Data Ingestion
-This step mount your Google Drive environment and load the raw mushroom CSV dataset into a pandas DataFrame and preview its initial structural rows.
+This step mounts your Google Drive environment and loads the raw mushroom CSV dataset into a pandas DataFrame and previews its initial structural rows.

 ````python
 filepath = "/content/drive/MyDrive/Bayesian Mushroom Classification/mushrooms.csv"